 Using an exercise bike to mitigate back pain

-If your doctor has cleared you to begin an exercise bike program, the first step is deciding which type of exercise bike you would like to use: upright or recumbent.
+If your physician has cleared you to begin an exercise bike program, the first step is deciding which type of exercise bike you would like to use: upright or recumbent.
 Generally, people who are used to riding a bike on a road enjoy the upright version, but if back pain limits your ability to bend forward over the handlebars, a recumbent bike may be a better choice for you.
 Many of the recumbent bike seats are ergonomically designed and offer excellent lumbar support.
 Handles also offer a comfortable place to rest your hands.
-The latest bike models include sensors that monitor heart rate, calories burned, MPH, and resistance level.
+The latest bike models include sensors that monitor heart rate, calories burned, miles per hour and resistance level.

 Not sure what a healthy target heart rate (THR) should be?
 Most exercise bikes will calculate this for you if you enter your age and weight.
 However, being able to calculate your own THR is an invaluable skill that allows you to gauge whether your exercise regimen is too strenuous or not strenuous enough.

 - For the purposes of the examples below, let’s imagine we’re calculating the THR of a 35-year-old individual.

 - First, let’s start with writing down a resting heart rate (RHR) when you first wake up in the morning.
 Our 35-year-old example has an RHR of 75 (RHR will generally be between 60 and 100).

 - Next, subtract your age from 220 (220 – 35 = 185).

 - Then subtract your RHR from that number (185 – 75 = 110).

 - Multiply the result by 0.60 and add your RHR (110 × 0.60 + 75 = 141), then do the same with 0.70 (110 × 0.70 + 75 = 152).